Som-Energia/scriptlauncher/README.md

 ### Legacy working dir

+**This functionality is provided as migration tool, is deprecated and will be dropped eventually.**

-In previous versions, scripts were run in the same working dir than the scriptlauncher API.
+In previous versions, scripts were run in the same working dir than the scriptlauncher API is run.
 For compatibility with old configurations, you can define `workingdir: LEGACY` in categories or scripts.
 Also `configdb.scriptlauncher.legacyWorkingDir=True` does that in general.
 This will set the API working directory as working directory for the scripts.

-Legacy mode will be disabled for a category or scripts as soon as `workingdir` is set different to `LEGACY`.
+Legacy mode is inherited but the standard behaviour is recovered when `workingdir` is set different to `LEGACY`.

+Relative paths refer to the path as in standard behaviour, not the LEGACY path.
-Conveniently `.` just recovers the standard behaviour if you do not have `workingdir` defined.
+So, conveniently `.` just recovers the standard behaviour and can be used for progressive migration.

-**Legacy mode is provided as migration tool, is deprecated and will be dropped eventually.**

 ## Parameter types